-Assemblies are held on a weekly basis for Early Stage 1, Stage 1, Stage 2 and Stage 3 in the school hall.
+Assemblies are held regularly for Early Stage 1, Stage 2 and Stage 3 in the school hall.
 These assemblies are run by the students, with the student presenters reporting on school activities.
 Teachers are invited to speak to the assembly about any matters they wish to discuss with the students.
 Classes regularly present some aspect of their schoolwork to the assembly.
 Student awards are also presented at these assemblies.
-There is also a K-6 assembly on Monday mornings in the quadrangle.